LinuxLovah/TuxTwitchTalker/README.md

   * Individual regular viewers can have a special greeting/media play for them
   * Mods can have a separate greeting/media play for them
   * VIPs can have a separate greeting/media play for them
   * First time chatters in the stream (ever) can have a separate greeting/media play for them.
-The streamers already seen are stored in a file, so the list persists runs of the program.
+The streamers already seen are stored in the file **data/all_chatters.txt**, so the list persists runs of the program.
+You can pre-populate that file with lower case usernames if you wish, but there's no need to add anyone who is already handled by one of the other greeting options (personal/mod/vip/etc).
   * Other streamers can automatically be shouted out (executes the shoutout command, does not shout them out directly)
   * There can also be a default greeting/media for those without specific greetings.
   * Greetings can have the new viewer's username inserted in the message.